 Our goal is to grow this program over time, while ensuring its financial security.
 Please consider making a gift to support the Johnny Baxter Award today and don’t forget to let us know in the comments that your gift is in support of this award.
 Thank you!

 Blaine Lowery is a junior at the University of North Carolina at Asheville, majoring in history.
 While he harbors a deep love for all history, he has a particular interest in the early modern histories of the Germanic and Scandinavian regions.
 Over the past year he has expanded his interests by interning at the Historic Johnson Farm in Hendersonville, NC.
 There, Blaine realized a previously undiscovered passion for rural history, a topic he hopes to continue to study.
 Blaine currently resides in Candler, NC, with his wife, Elisha, and his son, Atlas.

 Emily Cadmus is a History major at UNCA and in her junior year.
 She has recently diverged from a 12-year career as a pastry chef to embark on her journey towards becoming a public historian and anticipates graduating in the fall of 2021.
 After graduation she intends to complete a master’s program in public history or library sciences.
 She has special interest in foodways, and the social impact of equitable history.

-These students will continue the work started by last year’s award winner, with a focus on the early stages of developing a digital platform to tell the stories of Asheville’s underrepresented communities.
+These students continued the work started by a previous award winner, with a focus on the early stages of developing a digital platform to tell the stories of Asheville’s underrepresented communities.